In this C-suite column, chief operations officer, Martin Threakall explains the ins and outs of e-money requirements to safeguard client funds.

 Update: Modulr has since announced Direct Access to Bacs.
 Find out more here.

 Want to know more?
-Get in touch and ask for Martin.
+Get in touch with us directly.